symfony/symfony-docs/components/security/authentication.rst

 .. note::

-    You may of course write your own authentication manager, it only has to implement :class:`Symfony\\Component\\Security\\Core\\Authentication\\AuthenticationManagerInterface`.
+    You may write your own authentication manager, it only has to implement :class:`Symfony\\Component\\Security\\Core\\Authentication\\AuthenticationManagerInterface`.

 .. _authentication_providers: